 BioWork is a 128-hour certificate course.
 Students who complete the course are equipped with entry-level skills required for becoming a process technician for a biotechnology, pharmaceutical or chemical-manufacturing company.
 BioWork is intended for high school graduates, for those in manufacturing industries who have lost their job and for those interested in starting new careers.

-The Career Pathways Program & Student Resources Department is a Workforce Continuing Education strategy designed to develop students’ academic, technical and employability skills while offering services and resources to assist them in overcoming barriers that may impede their successful completion of the course and subsequent transition (back) into the workforce.
+The Career Pathways Program & Student Resources Department is a Workforce Development strategy designed to develop students’ academic, technical and employability skills while offering services and resources to assist them in overcoming barriers that may impede their successful completion of the course and subsequent transition (back) into the workforce.
 Career coaches work closely with program coordinators and resource agencies to ensure program compliance and student success.

 Training provided by Wake Tech can range from highly technical skill-building programs to broader professional development sessions and can be delivered in a variety of formats.